alexeyraspopov/react-coroutine/docs/Details.md

 In the example above, the result component receives `userId` property and uses it to provide a loader to the coroutine.

     <PostListCo userId={...} />

+Optionally, by using dependency injection mechanism, you can modify the presentation of pending state: the thing that is rendered until async function is not resolved.

+    function getVariables() {
+      return {
+        placeholder: <SomeLoadingSpinner />
+      };
+    }